Qamata/test_data/README.md

-# test_data
-50 Handwritten digits to be used to test validate a number image recognition model

 # Loading the Handwritten Digits Dataset

-This README provides instructions on how to load the handwritten digits dataset stored as a pickled file (`digits_shuffled.pkl`) from a GitHub repository.
+This README provides instructions on how to load the handwritten digits dataset stored as a pickled file (`digits_shuffled.pkl`) from the GitHub repository located at [https://github.com/Qamata/test_data/blob/main/digits_shuffled.pkl](https://github.com/Qamata/test_data/blob/main/digits_shuffled.pkl).
 This dataset contains images of digits (0-9) that have been processed and are ready for use in machine learning models, particularly for MNIST-like tasks.

 ## Prerequisites